carmellius/AEMO-Energy-Market-Pipeline/README.md

 Dashboard screenshots and explanations are available in the 04_dashboard folder.

-## Repository Structure
-aemo-energy-market-pipeline
-README.md

-01_raw_data/
-  -README.md
-02_data_model/
-  -README.md
-03_pipeline_architecture/
-  -README.md
-04_dashboard/
-  -README.md

-Each folder contains documentation explaining its purpose and how it fits into the overall pipeline.

 ## Limitations

 Only a limited sample of raw data is included due to dataset size constraints